Butlin's Memorabilia Website

 Caister Holiday Camp

-Caister Camp is one of the oldest camps in the United Kingdom, opening in 1906.
-Originally opened by John Fletcher Dodd, the camp was called Caister Socialist Holiday Camp.
-Interestingly, the camp would have tents with campers having to help out with certain chores.
-As time went by, John Fletcher Dodd would continue to run the camp by 1951.
-By this time, the camp had chalets and huts with enough room for eight hundred campers.
-The camp had rules such as lights had to be out by 23.30 and no loud talking after 23.00 hours.
+Caister Camp is among the oldest camps in the UK, having opened its doors in 1906.
+Initially established by John Fletcher Dodd, it was named Caister Socialist Holiday Camp.
+Notably, campers were required to assist with various chores while staying in tents.
+Over the years, John Fletcher Dodd continued to manage the camp, and by 1951, it featured chalets and huts accommodating up to eight hundred campers.
+The camp enforced rules such as lights out by 23:30 and no loud talking after 23:00 hours.

-New accommodation was introduced to the site with new entertainment and bars.
-It was said that the Prince of Wales would visit the park every year from 1984 to 1992.
-The camp was then sold to the Warners camps, which later became Haven under the ownership of the Rank Organisation.
-Today, it remains after 100 years of entertaining campers.
+The site saw the introduction of new accommodations, entertainment options, and bars.
+It was reported that the Prince of Wales visited the park annually from 1984 to 1992.
+Subsequently, the camp was sold to Warner camps, which later became Haven under the Rank Organisation's ownership.
+Today, after a century of providing entertainment to campers, it continues to operate.

-Under the ownership of Bourne Leisure Limited, the camp is now called "Caister-on-sea holiday park" with the static caravan and deck houses.
-Interestingly, the deck houses look very similar to the West Lake chalets in Butlins Minehead.
-Click on the button below to see an article by the Daily Mail showing you photos of the former owner.
-Click on the button that has "current owners" to see the site today on the Haven website, have a look at the Deck houses and see what you think.
+Now under Bourne Leisure Limited, the camp is known as "Caister-on-Sea holiday park," featuring static caravans and deck houses.
+Interestingly, the deck houses bear a striking resemblance to the West Lake chalets found in Butlins Minehead.
+Click the button below to view an article from the Daily Mail showcasing photos of the former owner.
+Click the button labelled "current owners" to explore the site today on the Haven website, check out the Deck houses, and share your thoughts.

 Northney Warners